patrikx3/angular-compile/README.md

-#Angular 2 Service/Attribute to compile an HTML into a component
+#Compile an HTML Angular 2 Service/Attribute to into a component/HTML

 It is only using ```TypeScript``` right now.
 It can be built though.